 Set a Vision

 Food business has a lot of forms, not to mention that there are a lot of new concepts out there.
-The industry can range from food catering, food stall, meal delivery, and up to making made-to-order snacks or baked goods.
+The industry can range from food catering, food stall, meal delivery, and up to making made-to-order snacks or baked goods, and of course, restaurants.
 What kind of niche are you planning to get into?
 Remember, most of the time, the secret of a successful business lies in its conceptualization.
 You have to set your goals and vision.

 Know Your Product